ruchikabgosain/autlib/README.md

 </table>

 ### Build the library
-- Make sure you have installed all the requirent packages first
+Before we start deployment, make sure you have installed all the required packages in your machine.
+To do this, follow:
 - ```
   cd autlib
   mkdir build && cd build